Last Updated on May 17, 2023 by Lori

 Yes, You Really can make air freshener in the crockpot

-I’m happy to say that based on research and a fair amount of experimenting, the answer is a resounding YES!
+I’m happy to say that based on research and a fair amount of experimenting, the answer to that question is a resounding YES!
 You can make really effective air freshener right in your slow cooker.

-I started at the source, on the website for Crockpot, the best known brand of slow cooker.
+I started my research on the website for Crockpot, the best-known brand of slow cooker.
 Sure enough, there were a few recipes for simmering scents right on their website.
 And very quickly, I found lots more on Pinterest and around the internet.